Richadxt/Mysangeet/README.md

 ## Installation

-To install MyMusicPlayer on your Android device, download the APK file from the releases page and follow the on-screen instructions.
+To install Mysangeet on your Android device, download the APK file from the releases page and follow the on-screen instructions.

 ## Usage

-After installing MyMusicPlayer, launch the app to access the main screen.
+After installing Mysangeet, launch the app to access the main screen.
 From here, you can browse your music library, create and manage playlists, and customize playback settings.

 ## Contributing

-If you would like to contribute to the development of MyMusicPlayer, please submit a pull request or open an issue on the GitHub repository.
+If you would like to contribute to the development of Mysangeet, please submit a pull request or open an issue on the GitHub repository.